nautobot/nautobot-app-welcome-wizard/docs/user/app_getting_started.md

 ![Nautobot Manufacturers](../images/manufacturers_confirmed.png)

-### Import Device Types
+### Import Device Types and Module Types

-You can browse to the `Import Device Types` page to easily import selected device types into Nautobot.
+You can browse to the `Import Device Types` or `Import Module Types` page to easily import selected device types or module types into Nautobot.
 If the [Git Repository](git_datasource.md) has not yet been synced, this page will initially be blank but the repository will be automatically synced (and created if necessary).
-Once the repository sync has completed, you can refresh the page to see the device types.
+Once the repository sync has completed, you can refresh the page to see the device or module types.

 ![Import Device Types](../images/merlin_import_device_type.png)

-Importing Device Types happens the same way as Manufacturers.
-Device Types can also be filtered by Manufacturer by using the search function or the Manufacturer dropdown.
+Importing Device and Module Types happens the same way as Manufacturers.
+Device and Module Types can also be filtered by Manufacturer by using the search function or the Manufacturer dropdown.

 ![Device Type Filtered](../images/merlin_import_device_type_filtered.png)